rajathithan/Outlook-VBA/README.md

-# Extract Employee details from an Organization
+# Extract Employee details from an Organization using Outlook VBA

 ### The extracted module can be used for only testing purposes, You can run the code at your own risk.
 (I am not liable for it :) ! )